-The notorious 105-story Ryugyong Hotel – frequently referred to as the “Hotel of Doom” – could come to life after all, as Egyptian company Orascom fired the project back up again in 2008.
+But the notorious 105-story Ryugyong Hotel – frequently referred to as the ‘Hotel of Doom was to come to life after all.
+Egyptian company, Orascom fired the project back up again in 2008.

 It was supposed to open in 1989, two years later after the frame was finished.
 Work stopped in 1992 after the collapse of the Soviet Union (an ally and backer), and the hotel remained unfinished, looming over the North Korean capital.

 In 2008, an Egyptian company took over the hotel and began adding exterior glass in the hope of finishing the project.

 Reports say that the interior has no plumbing or electricity, and it could require another $2 billion to finish.